Gavrilo Princip Park: Name and history

 ministers and counselors were allowed into it.
 After both princes, Miloš in 1839 and his son Mihailo in 1842, went into exile, both the residence and the garden were handed over to the state which in turn vested it to the Finance Ministry, so gradually it became known as the Financial Park.
-It was an English style park.
 Prince Mihailo, who returned to the throne in 1860, in July 1864 declared the Financial Park a "people's park", that is, the first public park in Belgrade.

 The park was in the vicinity of the military complex situated along and around the Topčider road.
 Army orchestra known as the Military Band, performed every Sunday in the park.
 After the Ottomans withdrew from Belgrade Fortress, their last hold in Belgrade, the fortress was placed under the military jurisdiction and the band's performances were relocated there, too.

 Parts of park were demolished in time.
 In 1889 for the building where the modern Finance Ministry is located, and in 1926 when construction of the present building of the Government began.
 Park was hit in the German bombing of Belgrade in 1941.
 Even though the modern park is on its original location, its present appearance originates completely from the period after World War II.
 The park covers an area of 1.95 ha today.
 It went through a complete reconstruction in 2004, after which a monument to prince Miloš was erected in the park.
 Another refurbishment ensued in 2011 and in 2015 a monument to Gavrilo Princip was constructed.
 On 18 April 2017, Belgrade City Assembly officially changed its name to Gavrilo Princip Park.

 In January 2021, demolition of the building at 14 Admirala Geprata, which separates the park from this street, was announced.
 New, planned building will have "transparent" ground floor, which would allow view on the Hammam of Prince Miloš and northern section of the park.
 The hammam itself will be reconstructed and adapted into the cultural center.
 Also planned is an underground garage below the park.